 Cooperation with the patient is inherently related to this.
 Many dental professionals strive for comprehensive primary prevention, but often the cause of the failure is the patient himself, whether through his reluctance to cooperate, insufficient motivation to stick to the set preventive program, or simply because of ignorance.
 How do you work with your patients in your practice?

 The foundation and permission for prevention-oriented dentistry is the conversation.
 This discussion must serve to provide the patient with professional background information about his or her disease, so that the patient is able to recognize his or her own disease, and so that he or she is able to appreciate and accept the individual health-promoting measures we offer.
 Motivational aids here are image magnifying aids such as an intraoral camera.
 This shows the patient a magnified image of his problems.
 He thus clearly recognizes that he is affected by the disease.
+Saliva tests are the next important motivating factor.
+Regardless of the fact that the determination of bacterial and functional saliva parameters is necessary for our diagnostics, the result of these tests is another important motivating factor for the patient.
+He realizes that dentistry is not only a localistic – mechanical measure, but treats a medical problem.
+This is usually a completely new insight for the patient, which is also a strong motivating factor.

 Finally, allow me to ask a more personal question.
 How do you keep up with it all?
 You have a huge publishing activity behind you, several inventions and patents, you give lectures, you are actively involved in professional groups in Germany also in the world, and at the same time you are a practicing everyday dentist in a small West German town?

 Usually, the practice time is divided into a morning and an afternoon consultation.
 This usually results in a treatment time of 6 -7 hours a day.
 I have organized my practice time differently.
 I work in weekly rotation either from 7.30h to 13.30h – continuously.
 In the other week I work from 13.30h to 19.00h.
 This leaves enough time to take care of other things, provided you have the motivation to do so.
 If this is present, one has energy and time to deal with other issues in dentistry.
+Basically, however, the core question always remains: why did I actually become a dentist?
+And when answering this question, there are of course many different possibilities, which in turn also influence the motivation to continue to deal with the content of the profession after the treatment period.

 resources